Collection Development Policy

 - Patron recommendations (each one is evaluated by the criteria listed)

 - Physical materials are purchased through a variety of library and other reputable vendors.

 - Self-published materials are evaluated by the same criteria that are used to evaluate all purchased materials.

-The Genesee Area Library accepts donations in accordance with our donation policy.
+The Genesee Area Library gratefully accepts donations in accordance with our donation policy.
 The Genesee Area Library retains the authority to accept or reject gifts/donations.
 Gifts/donations are evaluated by the same criteria that are applied to purchased items.
-Library staff makes all decisions as to the use, housing, and final disposition of donations.
+Library staff make all decisions as to the use, housing, and final disposition of donations.
 The library does not evaluate or appraise gift/donation materials for tax purposes.

 An up-to-date, attractive, and useful collection requires the removal or replacement of materials on a systematic and continuous basis.
 Materials that no longer meet the selection criteria of the library, have become damaged or obsolete will be removed in accordance to accepted professional methods such as those described within CREW: A Weeding Manual for Modern Libraries.

 Withdrawn materials may be disposed of through book sales, giveaways, or recycling programs.

 The Genesee Area Library is not a library of historical record so to ensure a collection of continued value to the community, books and other materials that have outlived their usefulness are withdrawn.

 Individuals and groups that reside within the Library’s service area may request reconsideration of library materials.
 In order to receive consideration, all requests must be made in writing using the Library’s request for reconsideration form.
 In accordance with our Reconsideration policy, no items will be removed from the collection during the reconsideration process.
 The complete Reconsideration Policy and Form can be found under Requests for Reconsideration Policy.